-In order to most efficiently manage expenditures for the department, the agency budgets for certian expenses centrally.
-Expenses budgeted in this service area include facility operation and maintenance; insurances; telecommunications; program, laboratory, and general office supplies, postage; rent; Payroll Service Bureau, and computer systems (including payments to the Virginia Information Technologies Agency).
+In order to most efficiently manage expenditures for the department, the agency budgets for certain expenses centrally.
+Expenses budgeted in this service area include facility operation and maintenance; insurances; telecommunications; program, laboratory, and general office supplies; postage; rent; financial systems charges; and computer systems (including payments to the Virginia Information Technologies Agency).

-This service area includes the positions and related resources for the Division Director's Offices in the agency's three program divisions - Animal and Food Industry Services, Consumer Protection, and Marketing and Development.
-Because the division directors provide general management and direction to all of the programs in each division (involving a significant amount of administrative work), the expenses of the offices are budgeted in this service area as opposed to being prorated among the twenty-one related service areas.
+This service area includes the positions and related resources for the division director's offices in the agency's three program divisions - Animal and Food Industry Services, Consumer Protection, and Marketing and Development.
+Because the division directors provide general management and direction to all of the programs in each division (involving a significant amount of administrative work), the expenses of the offices are budgeted in this service area as opposed to being prorated among the related service areas.

 Executive direction and administrative support is given to the operational divisions to provide them with a framework and the necessary resources to meet the agency's mission.
-The Agricultural Stewardship Unit within the Office of Policy, Planning, and Research is directly involved in environmental stewardship.
+The Agricultural Stewardship Act Program within the Office of Policy, Planning, and Research is directly involved in environmental stewardship.